Gaussian DP for Reporting Differential Privacy Guarantees in Machine Learning: Non-Uses of GDP and Open Problems

 \section{Non-Uses of GDP and Open Problems}

 In this section, we show examples of DP definitions and primitives that are either not tightly characterized by GDP, or whose tight characterization in terms of GDP or privacy profiles is still an open problem.
+If these mechanisms are encountered in practice, we suggest that the practitioners report the tightest privacy guarantee available (see \cref{sec:proposed-framework} for details).
 We provide the proofs of formal statements in \appref{app:proofs}.

 \paragraph{Mechanisms that are only known to satisfy a single DP guarantee} The mechanisms that are only known to satisfy $\varepsilon$-DP are not well-characterized by GDP. \begin{restatable}{proposition}{dptogdp} Any $\varepsilon$-DP mechanism satisfies GDP with $\mu = -2 \Phi^{-1}\left(\frac{1}{e^\varepsilon + 1}\right)$. \end{restatable} \cref{fig:large_combined_figure} (right) shows the resulting trade-off curve using randomized response as the $\varepsilon$-DP mechanism.
-Although GDP tightly captures the point closest to the origin as well as $\textsc{fpr} \in \{0, 1\}$, it is suboptimal for other regimes.
+Although GDP tightly captures the point closest to the origin as well as $\text{FPR} \in \{0, 1\}$, it is suboptimal for other regimes.
 In particular, it is extremely conservative in the low \textsc{fpr} regime, and reporting the GDP guarantee has a regret of $0.058$.

-Moreover, mechanisms that are \emph{only} known to satisfy a single $(\varepsilon, \delta)$-DP guarantee for $\delta > 0$ do not provide any meaningful GDP guarantee. \begin{restatable}{proposition}{adptogdp} For any $\varepsilon \in [0, \infty), \delta \in (0, 1]$, there exists an $(\varepsilon, \delta)$-DP mechanism that does not satisfy GDP for any finite $\mu$. \end{restatable} This is a problem particularly for mechanisms that can catastrophically fail, i.e., their trade-off curve is such that $f(0) < 1$, e.g., leaky randomized response mechanism.
+Moreover, mechanisms that are \emph{only} known to satisfy a single $(\varepsilon, \delta)$-DP guarantee for $\delta > 0$ do not provide any meaningful GDP guarantee. \begin{restatable}{proposition}{adptogdp} For any $\varepsilon \in [0, \infty), \delta \in (0, 1]$, there exists an $(\varepsilon, \delta)$-DP mechanism that does not satisfy $\mu$-GDP for any finite $\mu$. \end{restatable} This is a problem particularly for mechanisms that can catastrophically fail, i.e., their trade-off curve is such that $f(0) < 1$, e.g., leaky randomized response mechanism.
 In such cases, GDP is not applicable.